 Ines Taschl is Product Manager for Mycotoxin Risk Management at BIOMIN, responsible for the BIOMIN Mycotoxin Survey program and data evaluation.
 Her interest in nature led her to study applied animal science at the University of Natural Resources and Life Science in Vienna, and to obtain a hunting license.

-Production Manager at ROMER LABS
+Product Manager at ROMER LABS

 Ryan Hines is editor of Science & Solutions, the BIOMIN magazine on animal nutrition topics that covers poultry, swine, ruminants and aquaculture.
 His passion for eating is matched by his interest in reading about food.